New Jersey Foreclosure Defense Attorneys

 Some important steps you can take to prepare for the foreclosure process include:

 - Open all mail immediately and keep track of deadlines.
 Every piece of mail you receive from your mortgage lender throughout the foreclosure process is important, and many of them require action from you with limited deadlines.
 It is critical to open your mail right away and discuss the appropriate action with your attorney, as falling behind and missing deadlines will only make foreclosure defense more difficult for you.

 - Gather your mortgage documents and take stock of your finances.
 Keep copies of all documents you signed at your closing readily available, as they clearly state the terms of your mortgage and how much money you owe.
 If you can’t find these documents, you can receive a copy of these by sending a Request for Information.
 Also, make sure to assess your finances and determine how much money you can afford to spend on housing moving forward.

 - Be wary of foreclosure scams.
-Unfortunately, some companies will attempt to take advantage of homeowners in a difficult situation by attempting to scam money out of them with “special offers.”
+Unfortunately, some companies will attempt to take advantage of homeowners in a difficult situation, brought about by a foreclosure, by attempting to scam money out of them with “special offers.”
 It may be tempting to accept an offer for help during this stressful time, but make sure to do your due diligence and confirm that the person you are speaking with is a licensed New Jersey foreclosure defense attorney.